TOD-theses/paper-T-RACE/main.typ

 - `Transfer(address _from, address _to, uint256 _value)`

 As a pattern to detect ERC-20 multiple withdrawal attacks we require the following conditions to be true:
-+ Executing $T_A$ in the normal scenario must emit a $transfer(v, a, x)$ event at address $t$.
++ Executing $T_A$ in the normal scenario must emit an event $transfer(v, a, x)$ at address $t$.
-+ Executing $T_B$ in the normal scenario must emit a $approval(v, a, y)$ event at address $t$.
++ Executing $T_B$ in the normal scenario must emit an event $approval(v, a, y)$ at address $t$.
-+ Executing $T_B$ in the reverse scenario must emit a $approval(v, a, y)$ event at address $t$.
++ Executing $T_B$ in the reverse scenario must emit an event $approval(v, a, y)$ at address $t$.

-The variable $v$ represents the attacker address, $v$ the victim address $x$ the transferred value and $y$ the approved value.
+The variable $a$ represents the attacker address, $v$ the victim address $x$ the transferred value and $y$ the approved value.
 We require that the events are not reverted.

-As shown in @tab:erc20-multiple-withdrawal-example, executions of `transferFrom` and `approve` can be TOD because `approve` overwrites the currently approved value with the new approved value.
+As shown in @tab:erc20-multiple-withdrawal-example, executions of `transferFrom` and `approve` can be TOD because `approve` overwrites the currently approved value with the newly approved value.
 While this behaviour is standardized in @vogelsteller_erc-20_nodate, other methods may prevent ERC-20 multiple withdrawal attacks by making a relative increase of the approved value rather than overwriting it.
 To ensure that there is indeed an overwrite, we require that the approval in the normal scenario is equal to the one in the reverse scenario.
 If there were a relative change of the approval, the approved value $y$ would differ.

 == Trace analysis